 In the Edit Hidden Settings tab you are now able to change all the settings of all the power schemes, even the settings that are normally hidden.
 Make sure you know what you are doing when changing hidden settings!
 GiMeSpace is not responsible for any trouble you might experience by changing these settings.

 Changes are directly written to the selected power scheme, to make them actual you can press the Apply Settings button which will load the scheme you are working on.
 You can restore de default values of each setting by pressing the Reset Setting button.
+Also there is a button to search the internet about the specific setting.

 Buy now for only 40AUD (~25USD)